jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 207R Resignation and casual vacancy
 (1) An auditor may resign at any time by giving written notice to the board of the company, and the company must, as soon as practicable, notify its shareholders of the auditor's resignation.
-(2) If a company fails to comply with subsection (1), every director of the company commits an offence and is liable on conviction to the penalty set out in section 374(2).
+(2) If a company fails to comply with subsection (1),— (a) the company commits an offence and is liable on conviction to the penalty set out in section 373(2); and (b) every director of the company commits an offence and is liable on conviction to the penalty set out in section 374(2).
 (3) The board of a company may fill any casual vacancy in the office of auditor, but while the vacancy remains the surviving or continuing auditor, if any, may continue to act as auditor.

 ### 207S Auditor's fees and expenses